POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree is required; a master’s degree is preferred.
-A degree with an emphasis in recreational sports management, college student personnel, student affairs, or other related area is preferred.
+Education: A bachelor's degree is required; a master’s degree is preferred.
+Preferred fields include recreational sports management, college student personnel, education, student affairs, or related areas.

 Experience: At least one year of experience working in recreational sports is required; preference will be given to candidates having experience with direct administrative responsibilities in intramural sports and registered student organization sport club programs.
-A strong background in risk management, especially as it relates to intramural sports and registered student organization sport clubs, is preferred.
+Experience in youth programming or camp administration is required.
+Experience supervising student employees is required.
+A strong background in risk management involving minors and sport environments, especially as it relates to intramural sports and registered student organization sport clubs is required.
 A demonstrated knowledge of intramural sports league scheduling and registered student organization sport club programs is preferred.
 Officiating experience preferred.
-(State certified or above)
+(State certified or above.)

 Other: The scope of the position requires attendance at evening and/or weekend activities, meetings, and workshops.
 A valid driver’s license is required or must be obtained within 30 days of employment.